sirisian/ecmascript-types/decoratorreplacement.md

 # Decorator Replacement

 > **Status: draft, for iteration.** Part A is ready to specify.
 Part B's open
-> questions are analysed in §7, each with a decision or a recommendation and the
+> questions are analysed in Â§7, each with a decision or a recommendation and the
-> reasons the alternatives are ruled out. **§7.1 through §7.4 are settled and §7.5
+> reasons the alternatives are ruled out. **Â§7.1 through Â§7.4 are settled and Â§7.5
-> does not apply**, and §7.6 and §7.7 are settled. **Every open question in §7 is
+> does not apply**, and Â§7.6 and Â§7.7 are settled. **Every open question in Â§7 is
-> now decided**, including §7.8's invocation cluster.
+> now decided**, including Â§7.8's invocation cluster.
 What remains is
-> specification work, listed at the end of §8.
+> specification work, listed at the end of Â§8.
 Part B exchanges TOKEN
-> STREAMS WITH SPANS — the rationale records the two reversals that got there, since the
+> STREAMS WITH SPANS â€” the rationale records the two reversals that got there, since the
 > reasoning is more useful than the conclusions.
 >
 > Claims marked **(measured)** were checked against the reference implementation.
-> §6 is recalled rather than measured and should be confirmed against each
+> Â§6 is recalled rather than measured and should be confirmed against each
 > language's own documentation before it is cited anywhere normative.

 ## 1. What this replaces